 I am a Lecturer in English Language and Applied Linguistics at the Open University.
-I have thirty years’ experience as a teacher and lecturer in English Language, English Literature and Communication in a range of postcompulsory settings, including Higher, Further, Adult and Community Education, English as a Foreign Language and English for Academic Purposes.
-I have also worked in learning support and writing development roles.
+I have over thirty years’ experience as a teacher and lecturer in English Language, English Literature and Communication in a range of postcompulsory settings, including Higher, Further, Adult and Community Education, English as a Foreign Language and English for Academic Purposes.
+I have also worked in learning support, writing development and academic development roles.
 I started work with the Open University as an Associate Lecturer I 1997.
 I now combine a range of teaching roles with pursuing my research interests.

 My work with student writers and in staff development led me to pursue doctoral research (supervised by Theresa Lillis and Mary Lea) exploring the practices of academics teaching in the disciplines in UK Higher Education around undergraduate writing, from teachers’ own perspectives.
 I adopted an “academic literacies” approach, viewing pedagogies around writing as social practice and employing an ethnographically-oriented methodology to explore teachers’ lived experiences of work around student writing.
 The study provided new insights into the challenges faced by lecturers working at the academic ‘textface’ but also acknowledged the creative and collaborative labour many are engaged in through their work with student writers.